-GOOSE: Quack quack - I confess that I secretly met with Snowball the Pig on three nights behind the cowshed.
-I agreed to strip the bark from the fruit trees, break eggs and shit in the milk.
-(Each act acted out - if "shit" is to strong a word then use action and duck noises).
-Snowball also recruited me to discover weak points in our fences to enable Jones and his men to attack and recapture Animal Farm.
+GOOSE : Quack quack - I confess that I secretly met with Snowball on three nights behind the cowshed.
+Snowball recruited me to discover weak points in our fences to enable Jones and his men to attack and recapture Animal Farm.

-BOXER: But I remember Snowball fighting bravely against Jones and his men.
+BOXER : But I remember Snowball fighting bravely against Jones and his men.
 We gave him a medal.

-NAP: That was our mistake, comrade.
-For we know now - it is all written down in the secret documents that we have found - that in reality he was trying to lure us to our deaths.
+NAP : That was our mistake, comrade, he was trying to lure us to our deaths.